yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

   bucketPrefix: [4]
   bucketClassName: [5]
   secretName: [6]
-  bucketName: [7]
+  bucketInstanceName: [7]
 status:
   phase: [8]
   conditions:
 ```

 1. `labels`: added by the controller.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
-1. `finalizers`: added by controller to defer BucketRequest deletion until backend deletion ops succeed.
+1. `finalizers`: added by controller to defer `BucketRequest` deletion until backend deletion ops succeed.
 1. `protocol`: (required) specifies the desired protocol.
 One of {“s3”, “gcs”, or “azureBlob”}.
 1. `bucketPrefix`: (optional) prefix prepended to a randomly generated bucket name, eg. “yosemite-photos-".
-If empty no prefix is prepended.
-If `bucketName` is also supplied then it overrides `prefix'.
+If empty, no prefix is prepended.
+If `bucketInstanceName` is also supplied then it overrides `bucketPrefix'.
-1. `bucketClassName`: (optional) name of the target BucketClass used for greenfield provisioning only.
+1. `bucketClassName`: (optional) name of the target `BucketClass` used for greenfield provisioning only.
 If omitted, a default bucket class matching the protocol is searched for.
-If the BucketClass does not support the requested protocol, an error is logged and retries occur.
+If the bucket class does not support the requested protocol, an error is logged and retries occur.
-1. `secretName`: (optional) Secret in the BucketRequest's namespace storing credentials to be used by a workload for bucket access.
+1. `secretName`: (optional) Secret in the `BucketRequest`'s namespace storing credentials to be used by a workload for bucket access.
-1. `bucketName`: (optional) name of the actual backend bucket.
-If blank then COSI will fill in the name of the created storage bucket.
-If filled in by the user, then that name is used as the complete bucket name in the object store (no randomness added by COSI).
+1. `bucketInstanceName`: (optional) name of the cluster-wide `Bucket` instance.
+If blank, then COSI fills in the name during the binding step.
+If defined by the user, then this names the `Bucket` instance created by the admin.
+There is no automation available to make this name known to the user.
+Once a `Bucket` instance is created, the name of the actual bucket can be found.
 1. `phase`:
-   - *Pending*: The controller has detected the new `BucketRequest` and begun provisioning operations.
+   - *Creating*: the controller is in the process of provisioning the bucket, meaning creating a new bucket or granting access to an existing bucket.
+   - *Deleting*: the Bucket is unbound and ready to be deleted.
+   - *Deleted*: the physical bucket has been deleted and the `Bucket` is about to be removed.
-   - *Bound*: Provisioning operations have completed and the `BucketRequest` has been bound to a `Bucket`.
+   - *Bound*: access to a bucket has been granted, and, for greenfield, a new bucket was created.
+The `Bucket` is bound to a `BucketRequest` via a `BucketAccess` instance.
-   - *Deleting*: The controller has detected deletion of the `BucketRequest` and begun the delete operation.

 > Note: additionally there are some error phases, such as *ErrBucketClassDoesNotSupportProtocol*, *ErrBucketDeletionInProgress*, etc.

 #### Bucket

-A cluster-scoped resource representing a storage instance.
-A `Bucket` contains information to enable the requesting client to access the storage instance.
-At a minimum, a Bucket stores enough identifying information so that drivers can accurately target the storage instance (e.g. during a deletion process).
-There is a 1-to-many relationship between a `Bucket` and a `BucketRequest`, meaning that many `BucketRequest`s can reference the same `Bucket`.
+A cluster-scoped custom resource representing the abstraction of a single object store bucket.
+At a minimum, a `Bucket` instance stores enough identifying information so that drivers can accurately target the storage instance (e.g. during a deletion process).
+For greenfield `Bucket`s all of the associated bucket classes fields are copied to the `Bucket`.
+Additionally, endpoint data returned by the driver is copied to the `Bucket` by the sidecar.

+There is a 1-to-many relationship between a `Bucket` and a `BucketRequest`, meaning that many `BucketRequest`s can reference the same `Bucket`. `Bucket` labels reflects this structure. **Note:** since cluster-scoped objects cannot define `ownerReferences`, COSI uses labels for a similar purpose.

 For greenfield, COSI creates the `Bucket` based on values in the `BucketRequest` and `BucketClass`.
 For brownfield, an admin manually creates the `Bucket` and COSI takes care of binding and populating fields returned by the provisioner.